irshad-js/irshad-js.github.io/_posts/2024-04-27-My_journey_within_the_embedded_domain_part-1.md

 ![]({{site.data.navigation.Images[6][1]}})

 Wik, the most senior talent on the team, originally started his career/profession as a mechanical engineer.
 Later down the line, by switching roles strategically he landed a role that mixed software and hardware.
-Dennis, almost 10 years senior than me focussed on electronics at the end of his academic journey, thus leading him to this team.
+Dennis, almost 10 years older than me focused on electronics at the end of his academic journey, thus leading him to this team.
 Regarding our daily activities, Dennis focussed on developing bootloaders for a new range of microcontrollers that Dialog Semiconductors released to the market.
 Wik, on the other hand, took care of Direct Test Mode (Lower-level Bluetooth Low Energy stack) related tasks.
 Until quite recently before I joined, the company was famous for its wireless DECT-related solutions.
 They gradually saw potential with the low-powered BLE and switched to it.

 ![]({{site.data.navigation.Images[6][0]}})

-### First tasks on the job
+### first tasks on the job

 During the start of my career and job, I was asked to start learning the local build and development ecosystem by familiarising myself with the DA14195 and DA14495 range of microcontrollers that had DECT radio capabilities and an Xtensa DSP processor inside along with an ARM cortex M0 for the CPU.
 Interestingly the units ran off a QSPI flash memory unit.
 This surprised me at the time as I hadn't heard much about this specific QSPI controller yet.
 My teammates demonstrated the awesomeness of the peripheral when they probed a memory range associated with that peripheral and the unit responded with data in the memory range (from within the external QSPI flash) without any user intervention to handle the SPI flash commands.
 This type of boot-up mechanism and external peripheral handling impressed and amazed me.
 Meanwhile, along with a standard company-issued laptop, I was also provided with state-of-the-art debugging tools such as a logic analyzer, and Jlink debugger and access to a fully equipped scientific lab with even more serious/expensive test equipment.